abdulraheem-tech/VSD-MJCET-RISCV-IITG-Tapeout/README.md

 Identified with soultion with compile_ultra -incremental The incremental compile also supports adaptive retiming with the compile_ultra -incremental -retime command.

 Running the compile_ultra -incremental command on a topographical netlist results in placement-based optimization only.
 This compile should not be thought of as an incremental mapping.
-Finally the soultion for GLS with adding all the rtl files in gl
+Finally the soultion for GLS with adding all the rtl files in gl folder